liujl93/academic-kickstart/content/project/external-project/index.md

 +++
 # Project title.
-title = "External Project"
+title = "Semiparametric Modeling and Bandwidth Selection for Continuous-Time Geostatistical Data"

 # Date this page was created.
 date = 2016-04-27T00:00:00

 # Project summary to display on homepage.
+summary = "Spatio-temporal Modeling"
-summary = "An example of linking directly to an external project website using `external_link`."
+# An example of linking directly to an external project website using `external_link`.
 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`
 tags = ["Demo"]